 If the above doesn't make sense, check out the new diagrams for each board.

 Assuming you have cut the cable and the piece you are using does not have the twist in it, then locate the wire with the red stripe.
 This is Pin 1, and they continue in sequence, every other wire being a GND.
 You usually don't need to connect up the GND wires as they are all connected together anyway inside the drive.

 If you are having trouble with the floppy drive cable then the following diagram might help (the red line is the red marking on the cable.
 Make sure you aren't using the part of the cable with a twist in it):

-If you have never used the Arduino or IDE before, there are several good examples showing you how to set it up and get started and several good YouTube tutorials as follows:
+If you get stuck, there are loads of good examples showing you how to set up and get started with Arduino, for example: